 My career started when I joined the marketing team at Ace Medical doing market research.

 I loved that job.
-Not only did I get to work with dynamic and outgoing marketing and sales people who represented everything I wanted to be, but I got to hang out in my comfort zone while doing it – crunching numbers, pouring over data, trying make sense of the market and our competition in my own quiet way.
+Not only did I get to work with dynamic and outgoing marketing and salespeople who represented everything I wanted to be, but I got to hang out in my comfort zone while doing it – crunching numbers, pouring over data, making sense of the market and our competition in my own quiet way.

-lynda.com is an online learning site where (for a very reasonable cost) you can explore a multitude of business related topics.
-From high level “how to” videos for beginners, to deep, topic-specific material for advanced learners, lynda.com was exactly what I was looking for.
+lynda.com (now, LinkedIn Learning) is an online learning site where (for a very reasonable cost) you can explore a multitude of business-related topics.
+From high level “how-to” videos for beginners to deep, topic-specific material for advanced learners, lynda.com was exactly what I was looking for.

-When I first joined lynda.com, it was simply a local company that I was thrilled to support, but it was just purchased by LinkedIn.
-I am excited to see what develops in the upcoming months.
+When I first started using lynda.com, it was a local company that I was thrilled to support.
+But, LinkedIn just purchased the organization and now I’m excited to see what develops in the coming months.

 Yes, at first it was hard, scary and a bit like drinking from a firehose but it got easier and I have really come to depend on it.
-I learn something new every day from my amazing online community, but I will save my “who to follow” post for another time.
+I learn something new every day from my amazing online community.

-There are a wealth of articles, pod-casts and e-books available through blogs that provide up-to-date information on this ever-changing industry.
+There are a wealth of articles, podcasts, and eBooks that provide up-to-date information on this ever-changing industry.
 Digital marketers are a chatty bunch and (thankfully) they are happy to share their knowledge.
-They inspired me to create this blog so that I can give back to those that I have come to value so much.
-Watch for a favorites list in a future post.
+They inspired me to create this blog so I can give back to those that I have come to value so much.

-By drinking in the knowledge I have found on lynda.com, Twitter and blogs I have been able to completely refresh my career.
+By drinking in the knowledge I found on lynda.com, Twitter, and other websites I have been able to completely refresh my career.
 My analytical background is now an invaluable asset in my digital marketing toolkit, which I can use to prove the value of what I am doing.
-By embracing my past and adding social media, community building, content marketing and SEO know-how I have created a fresh start for myself and face each work day with excitement and energy.
+By embracing my past and adding social media, community building, content marketing, and SEO know-how I have created a fresh start for myself and I face each workday with excitement and energy.

 I do not proclaim to know everything about this field and I think it would be foolish for anyone to do so.
-The landscape changes constantly and it is not within my control – any good digital marketer knows this.
+The landscape changes constantly and it’s not within my control – any good digital marketer knows this.
 So I embrace an attitude of lifelong learning and pursue new knowledge every single day.
-That, my friends, is what keeps this exciting.
+That, my friends, is what keeps things exciting.